awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Migrating warm indexes to cold storage<a name="ultrawarm-cold"></a>

 If you have data in UltraWarm that you query infrequently, consider migrating it to cold storage\.
 Cold storage is meant for data you only access occasionally or is no longer in active use\.
-You can't read from or write to cold indices, but you can migrate them back to warm storage at no cost whenever you need to query them\.
+You can't read from or write to cold indexes, but you can migrate them back to warm storage at no cost whenever you need to query them\.
 For instructions, see [Migrating indexes to cold storage](cold-storage.md#coldstorage-migrating)\.

 ## Disabling UltraWarm<a name="ultrawarm-disable"></a>

 The console is the simplest way to disable UltraWarm\.
 Choose the domain, **Actions**, and **Edit cluster configuration**\.
 Deselect **Enable UltraWarm data nodes** and choose **Save changes**\.
 You can also use the `WarmEnabled` option in the AWS CLI and configuration API\.

-Before you disable UltraWarm, you must either delete all warm indexes or migrate them back to hot storage\.
-After warm storage is empty, wait five minutes before attempting to disable the feature\.
+Before you disable UltraWarm, you must either [delete](https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/delete-index/) all warm indexes or [migrate them back to hot storage](#ultrawarm-migrating-back)\.
+After warm storage is empty, wait five minutes before attempting to disable UltraWarm\.